cambiotraining/hpc-intro-sanger/01-intro.md

 **A1.**

 Despite the long paths, we can put them into shorthand:

-- /nfs/users/nfs_c/ab12/ is home (within NFS)
+- `/nfs/users/nfs_c/ab12/` is the user's home (within NFS)
-- /lustre/scratch123/ab12/ is scratch (within lustre)
+- `/lustre/scratch123/ab12/` is the user's scratch (within lustre)
-- /nfs/cancer_ref01/nst_links/live/ is NFS
+- `/nfs/cancer_ref01/nst_links/live/` is part of NFS

-Option C is definitely discouraged: as `/home` is typically not high-performance and has limited storage, it should not be used for storing/processing data.
+Option C is definitely discouraged: as `/nfs` is typically not high-performance and has limited storage, it should not be used for storing/processing data.

-Option A and B only differ in terms of where the software packages are installed.
+Option D does have the correct path for where the sequencing data are stored _from Sanger pipelines_ (one of the iRODs directories), but it isn't fully correct either.
+To do analysis on these data, the student must move files from NFS (read only) to lustre (read, write, execute for high i/o) - this is called "staging".

-Typically software can be installed in the user's `home`, avoiding the need to reinstall it multiple times, in case the same software is used in different projects.
+Finally, options A and B only differ in terms of where the software packages are installed.

-However, Options A and B do not have the correct path to find sequencing data *from Sanger pipelines* as that will be stored in NFS.
-Option D does have the correct path for where the data are stored, but it isn't fully correct either.
-Depending on the computation done in the script, the student must move files from NFS (read only) to lustre (read, write, execute for high i/o) for analysis.
+Typically software can be installed in the user's home directory, avoiding the need to reinstall it multiple times, in case the same software is used in different projects.

-Therefore, if the student first moves files from NFS to lustre, option A is the best practice in this example.
+Therefore, if the student first moves files from NFS (iRODs) to lustre (their high-performance scratch space), then **option B** is the best practice in this example.

 **A2.**